 ParaFlare takes experience gained protecting highly sensitive networks to combats insider threats through simple and effective solutions tailored to your operations.

-The WannaCry ransomware attack was a 2017 worldwide cyberattack by the WannaCry ransomware cryptoworm.
+The WannaCry outbreak was a devastating ransomware attack which struck businesses across the world in 2017.
 The attack was estimated to have affected more than 200,000 computers across 150 countries, with total damages ranging from hundreds of millions to billions of dollars.
 Download to learn how the WannaCry ransomware worked and how your systems could have been protected.

 We've put together some useful links to assist you with cyber law and compliance.